Guide For CBD

 Do your research

-Don’t just trust a brand’s marketing tactics—research their production and extraction methods, health and wellness claims, and terminology.
+Don’t just trust a brand’s marketing tactics— moreover, research their production and extraction methods, health and wellness claims, and terminology.

 Another differentiator consumers should be aware of are ratios of CBD to THC, which can especially impact CBD users.

 You should generally start with a low dosage and go slow with increasing your dose.
 There may also be variations in actual CBD content between products.
 Use caution when starting a new package or switching dose forms.

 According to Lindsay Slowiczek, PharmD, “It’s important to start with a low dose until you know how your body will react to CBD.
 A wide range of CBD dosages has been tested in clinical studies, but more evidence is needed before safe and effective dose recommendations can be made for specific uses.”

 “For now, use the product’s recommended dose unless your doctor gives you the go-ahead to take larger doses,” she continued.
 “People with certain health conditions, such as liver disease, may need lower doses to avoid serious side effects.”

 Shopping smarter for CBD Oil

 With a small amount of research, the average CBD consumer can select a trustworthy source to find the product they need.
 This is our guide to cbd.